How Secure Is My Password?

 2. Get identity theft protection: While a strong password can go a long way in protecting online accounts, there’s no single action that can protect a user’s personally identifiable information from identity theft.
 Rather, top identity theft protection software monitors key criminal and financial areas for users’ personal information.

 3. Install a home security system: Users can protect their homes and families by using the best home security system.
-See how we tested these top systems by reading our ADT Review, our SimpliSafe Review and finally our Vivint Review.
+See how we tested these top systems by reading our RING Alarm Review, our SimpliSafe Review, Abode Iota All-in-One Security Kit and finally our Vivint Review.

 4. Use antivirus software: Antivirus software scans computers, phones, and tablets for malware, viruses, ransomware, spyware, and other cyber threats.